Voidmother-Glitch/Selenium-3-Site-Scraper-Demo/README.md

 # Selenium-3-Site-Scraper-Demo
-Another tool that was made to test Bot Protection, this time using Selenium as a headless browser to allow JavaScript validation.
+Another tool that was made to test Bot Protection, this time using Selenium as a Headless Browser to allow JavaScript validation.
 This tool successfully scraped the required information and allowed JavaScript validation, but moves significantly slower due to using Selenium as a Headless Browser with JavaScript enabled, completing only approximately 8 requests per second, whereas the other 3-Site-Scraper-Demo tool was able to parse ~335/second on average.
 The bottleneck of this tool is the RAM requirement to run each worker.
 On a more RAM-heavy environment, many more threads could run in tandem, which would allow more requests.
 8/second per 10 hosts with current config on a machine with 32GB of 3200MT RAM and an 8-core, 4.2GHz CPU.